netheril96/securefs/README.md

 ### Windows

 Windows users can download prebuilt package from the releases section.
-It depends on VC++ 2015 redistribution package.
+It depends on VC++ 2017 redistribution package.

 ### Manual Build

+First clone the sources by `git clone --recursive`.

 Use `cmake` the generate build files then build it.
 It requires a sufficiently new compiler that supports enough of C++11 (such as g++ 4.8, clang 3.4 or VC++ 2015).